 Steak and onion pie recipe

-The recipe below will show you how to make a traditional British steak and onion pie.
-You will find these type of pies, with some variation in quality, all over Britain and Ireland in the pubs, where it is very popular pub food.
+The recipe shows you how to make a traditional British steak and onion pie.
+You will find these types of pies, with some variation in quality, all over Britain and Ireland in the pubs.
+It is very popular pub food.

-This easy steak and onion pie recipe is very similar to my recipe for steak and ale pie, but without the mushrooms and with potatoes instead.
+This easy steak and onion pie recipe is very similar to my recipe for steak and ale pie.
+But this recipe is without the mushrooms and has potatoes instead.
 Also, the sauce tastes different as I make it with red wine rather than beer, which changes the taste significantly, making it more rounded and less bitter.

-This is a slow cook recipe, where you prepare the steak pie filling beforehand and just prepare the pie lid or crust when you are ready to heat it up.
+This is a slow-cook recipe, where you prepare the steak pie filling beforehand.
+You just prepare the pie lid or crust when you are ready to heat it up.

 It is a very good meal for freezing.
-You can make a larger batch to freeze in pie sized batches, and then defrost it during the day in the fridge when you know you want to eat it for dinner.
+You can make a larger batch to freeze in pie-sized batches.
+Then just defrost it during the day in the fridge when you know you want to eat it for dinner.

 I normally make this meal the day before eating.
 You can leave it in the fridge overnight as for some reason it always seems to taste better the next day.

 Which Red Wine to Use for the sauce?

 Some people say you have to use a Burgundy wine as this is basically a beef bourguignon recipe.
 But NO, I say.

 Use whatever red wine is handy.
 Chilean, Argentinian, Portuguese, Italian, Spanish – it should not matter.
 It should be drinkable though, as Keith Floyd would say 😃